What is a Franchise Resale?

 In addition to having the right to approve of all potential buyers in a franchise resale, the franchisor also may impose a franchise transfer fee when a franchise resale occurs.
 This transfer fee is specified in the franchise agreement between the original franchisee and franchisor.
 A typical transfer fee is around $10,000.
 The payment of the fee is negotiable between the buyer and seller, but is usually paid by the seller (or original franchisee).
-Often times, a seller who is in good relations with the franchisor may succeed in substantially reducing the transfer fee.
+Often times, a seller who is in good relations with the franchisor may succeed in negotiating a reduction in the transfer fee.

 Franchise Training Fee

 A franchisor often provides up to two weeks of full time training at the franchisor’s headquarters for all new franchisees.
 This specialized training teaches the franchisee about the franchise’s particular industry as well as how to specifically implement the franchised business model.
-Thus, the training provided by the franchisor is often crucial to a franchisee’s future success.
-Because of the time and resources dedicated by the franchisor in conducting the training, they will invariably charge the buyer in a franchise resale a training fee in order to cover the costs of having to train the buyer.
+The training provided by the franchisor is often crucial to a franchisee’s future success.
+Because of the time and resources dedicated by the franchisor in conducting the training, they will invariably charge the buyer in a franchise resale a training fee in order to cover the training costs.
 As with the transfer fee, the training fee is also outlined and described in the franchise agreement (or later addendums) between the original franchisee and franchisor.

 Franchise Disclosure Document